nyusuf01/Bakeries/issue-ticket.md

 ## Unexpected Behavior

-> Duplicate posts of one object
+> Using typeahead and tried routing search results to corresponding query but it won't work

 ## Expected Behavior

-> Removes multiple posts on one object
+> Query links to search results

 ## Reproduce the Error

-> On the landing page or when clicking on the Best Bakeries link on the nav bar
+> On the nav bar of the landing page

 ```md
 1. Clone this repo.